erickdelage/CRCDMU_public/ComputeCanada/Readme.md

 - A good practice is to have your working files in the $SCRATCH directory.
 Submitting jobs from directories residing in /home is not permitted.
 Transfer your files to a directory in /scratch or /project and submit jobs from there.

 - Example of creating a script launch_script.sh and running a python file through it using **sbatch**.
-This script is set up to run on Beluga.
+This script is set up to run on Niagara but we encourage you to be using Beluga with the account rrg-adulyasa.

         #!/bin/bash
         #SBATCH --job-name=RLTest
         #SBATCH --mail-user=your_email
-        #SBATCH --account=rrg-adulyasa #use either rrg-adulyasa (Beluga), rrg-edelage (Cedar), or def-edelage (others)
+        #SBATCH --account=def-edelage #use either rrg-adulyasa (Beluga), rrg-edelage (Cedar), or def-edelage (others)
         #SBATCH --ntasks=1
         #SBATCH --mem-per-cpu=2G
         #SBATCH --cpus-per-task=1